College Research Experience for Undergraduates (REU): Sustainable Energy & Water in Coastal Regions

 The Colleges of Engineering and Natural Sciences are hosting an NSF-funded Research Experience for Undergraduates (REU) for U.S. citizens or permanent residents interested in exploring research in a wide range of wind energy topics, including engineering, wildlife ecology, and policy.
 View some sample projects by clicking here [pdf].
-Students participating in this program come from colleges across the United States - North Carolina A & T University, Smith College, Springfield Technical Community College, University of Puerto Rico Mayaguez, Worcester Polytechnic Institute, Macalester College, Hampden-Sydney College and the University of Massachusetts Amherst.
+Students participating in this program come from colleges across the United States - The University of Texas at Dallas; Bunker Hill Community College; University of Massachusetts Amherst; Smith College, Springfield Technical Community College; Wellesley College; University of Virgin Islands; Swarthmore College; University of Massachusetts Boston; Rutgers University and Bryn Mawr College.
+The program runs from Sunday, June 5, 2016 through Friday, August 5, 2016.

 The Wind Energy REU program allows undergraduates to perform hands-on summer research while earning a stipend of $500 per week, for 8-10 weeks.
 Participating students also may receive support for housing and eligible travel expenses.
 In addition to mentored research projects and a hands-on research field trip, students participate in weekly seminars on professional development and on the state of the art in wind energy research.
 This program provides undergraduates with a unique opportunity to network and collaborate with leaders in the field of wind energy.